 When a utility approaches current state assessments from a holistic perspective, evaluating every relevant aspect of their present situation—the good, the bad, and the ugly—they have a solid foundation for the strategy that will drive them towards their goal of effective data management.
 Along the way, they often learn some surprising insights about root causes of the misalignments they’re trying to address.

-Today, we’ll discuss how to do a current state assessment as a first step towards effective data management.
+Today, we’ll discuss how to do a strategic assessment as a first step towards effective data management.

 Whether your goal is finding an airport gate or building a structured data ecosystem, the first task is the same: finding the “you are here” point.
 Knowing where you are today gives you a clear picture of how far away your goal is and lets you begin planning a path to get there—without unnecessary detours that can waste time and resources.